bizrockman/AI-Enhanced-DataHive/README.md

 - **Github**: Collects trending repositories from Github.
 - **Zotero**: Collects entries of collection from a private Zotero library.

+## Transformer Implementations

+- **TopDailyImage**: Transforms CivitAI images into a daily top image Content piece.

+## Publisher Implementations

+- **Telegram**: A loader transforms content pieces into telegram messages that are published into a group by a bot.

 ## Prerequisites
 Python 3.10 or higher\
 Supabase Account (or implement the BaseDAO to use another storage solution)\
-Zotero Account (if you like to use the Zotero Collector)
+Zotero Account (if you like to use the Zotero Collector)\
+Telegram Group (with Topics) and a Bot (if you like to use the Telegram Publisher)

 ## Getting Started